nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

 This completely unrolls the line drawing part.
 So it's really big at 286 bytes.

-Before diving into optimized variants of this code, let's make a couple of observations.
+Before diving into optimized variants of this code, let's make a couple of observations:

 First, we're running on the C64 with the ROM routines banked in.
 There's a lot of goodies such as `JSR $E544` to clear the screen.